45truc/Hopfield_Model/README.md

 # Hopfield_Model
-Project on C++ developed in Computational Physics
+Project on C++ developed in Computational Physics.